 Quality, Unbiased and Spam-Filtered Ratings

-Some bike brands try to manipulate the BikeRide Scores by adding positive user ratings to their own bikes.
+Some brands try to manipulate the BikeRide Scores by adding positive user ratings to their own products.
 In order for us to avoid this score manipulation, we have built several filters to detect and filter out spam.
 This includes IP user restrictions and other filters that check for certain patterns.
 We also manually monitor all user ratings.

 We go through each expert review to make sure that it is unbiased and of high quality.
 This is done manually.
 We also disregard reviews that we judge as biased.
-This includes situations where the focus is on promoting a bike in return for a free sample or commission, rather than on impartiality.
-Elsewhere, some ‘reviewers’ may write low-quality ‘reviews’ of bikes without having tested them.
+This includes situations where the focus is on promoting a product in return for a free sample or commission, rather than on impartiality.
+Elsewhere, some ‘reviewers’ may write low-quality ‘reviews’ of products without having tested them.
 We have high standards.
 If we are not certain that an expert review is unbiased and of high quality, then we do not include it.

 The Final Score Calculation